Changes - We're changing our fixed term investments

 When do the changes take place?

-The changes start happening on 20 September 2012, but you don’t need to do anything yet.
+The changes started happening on 20 September 2012.
 If you’re affected, we’ll write to you around 30 days before your fixed term investment matures, to remind you that it’s time to decide what to do with your money.
 We’ll include full details of the changes to your investment, together with information explaining your choices for renewing or cashing in.